kyma-project/test-infra/cmd/image-builder/README.md

 ## Jenkins Integration

-Image Builder includes basic integration with a Jenkins.
+Image Builder includes basic integration with Jenkins.
 This integration allows the `image-builder` binary to gather inputs directly from the Jenkins pipeline runtime environment.

 - **Purpose**: This feature is specifically designed for integration with the SRE Jenkins pipelines and **does not provide a simplified or